feelpp/config/README.md

 [dynamicmodules](http://modules.sourceforge.net/) has to be installed first before going any further.

-The new configuration method consists in a `configure` script.
-You should avoid editing files and/or symlinks by hand except when it is specified explicitly.
+Preamble: The new configuration method for administrators consists in a new python `configure` script.
+You should avoid editing files and/or symlinks by hand except when it is mentionned explicitly.

 # User notes